Looking for the German FIDELITY Online? Just click here!

 Wilson Benesch IGx Subwoofer

 Such understatement is not a contradiction to the IGx’s upmarket five-figure price tag, but rather a confirmation of it.
 As with many thoroughbred technologies, the devil is in the toil of the last two to three meters of the journey.
 However, it is precisely these draining extra steps that separate an outstanding product from a very good one.
 The fact that such an elaborately crafted and technically sophisticated woofer comes from a family business in central England is a miracle that the two owners themselves are sometimes unable to comprehend.
 Developer Craig Milnes runs the Sheffield-based company together with his wife and managing director Christina.
 Their son Luke is now also on board and is primarily responsible for marketing and international affairs.
 Since the early days of their company, the Milnes have gone their own way in terms of technology.
-If you would like to find out more, I recommend our report from FIDELITY No. 71, which you can find free of charge here.
+If you would like to find out more, I recommend our report from FIDELITY No. 71, which you can find here.
 For the IGx, for example, the British are using a handful of materials and concepts – more on this in a moment – that make the subw… pardon, infrasound generator look more like an Ariane rocket.

 The central question must, of course, be: What’s the point?
 On paper, an active basement ghost doesn’t pose any excessive challenges.
 Because it only reproduces the lowest frequencies, its driver is relatively trivial.
 Since bass requires a lot of energy, it naturally needs appropriate power, but even that is no longer a headache in the age of Class D. The cabinet, well, it should be as rigid as possible and not too light so that the woofer doesn’t take any unwanted hikes.
 These three aspects can be used to describe what feels like 90 percent of the market.
 But, as I said, Craig Milnes is aiming for the last few ounces of feasibility with his concept.
 After all, the in-house playing partners carry names like Eminence or Resolution 3Zero.
 And they are traded at prices that would buy you many an exotic car.